Jethet/wiki-hh/Various/codeConventionsJS.md

 * constructor functions that must be used with the new prefix should start with a
 capital letter
 * global variables should be avoided, but when used should be in ALL_CAPS.

+## Folder levels
+import from same folder: "./component" import from one level up: "../component" import from two levels up: "../../component"